willdurand/BazingaJsTranslationBundle/Resources/doc/index.md

 // will return the current locale.
 ```

-Bsy default, the `locale` is set to the value defined in the `lang` attribute of
+By default, the `locale` is set to the value defined in the `lang` attribute of
 the `html` tag.